 Yesterday the sun came out after Hurricane Sandy roared through.
 Some of our windows had steady leaks during the height of the storm, and some of our outdoor stuff got blown about, but otherwise we were very fortunate.
 Before the storm I went on a baking spree, something I always do so we will have supplies if the power goes out.
-We had whole wheat sweet potato cranberry bread, sweet potato pie, and a few other things ready in case of an extended power outage.
+We had this whole wheat sweet potato bread, sweet potato pie, and a few other things ready in case of an extended power outage.
 Michael and the boys ate slices of this hearty bread for breakfast and snacked on it later, a nice bit of comfort while the wind howled and the rain drove in sheets.

 Recipe Notes